s-celles/atpack-python-parser/docs/index.md

 # AtPack Parser

-A Python library and CLI tool for parsing ATMEL and Microchip AtPack files.
+A Python library and CLI tool for parsing AtPack files.

 !!! warning "Legal Notice"